 What are the best things to do in Santa Barbara, California?

 Downtown Santa Barbara has many fun things to do, including dining, shopping, and beautiful architecture.
-You’ll also find historical landmarks such as the Granada Theater and the County Courthouse in downtown Santa Barbara.
+Historical landmarks such as the Granada Theater and the County Courthouse in downtown Santa Barbara will also be found.
 La Arcada on State Street is a quaint shopping area with fun dining options and boutique shopping.
-Also, the Santa Barbara Botanic Garden is a fantastic attraction if you are a plant lover.
+Also, the Santa Barbara Botanic Garden is a fantastic attraction for a plant lover.

 What are some fun things to do in Santa Barbara, California, when it’s raining?

-Thankfully, Santa Barbara doesn’t have many rainy days, but if you encounter rain, there are still plenty of fun things to do.
-Check out one of Santa Barbara’s museums- either the Santa Barbara Museum of Art, the Santa Barbara Maritime Museum, the Santa Barbara Courthouse, the Santa Barbara Museum of Natural History, or Casa del Herrero.
-In addition, you can do a self-guided tour of the many wineries and do wine tasting indoors.
+Thankfully, Santa Barbara doesn’t have many rainy days, but there are still plenty of fun things to do if you encounter rain.
+Check out one of Santa Barbara’s museums- the Santa Barbara Museum of Art, the Santa Barbara Maritime Museum, the Santa Barbara Courthouse, the Santa Barbara Museum of Natural History, or Casa del Herrero.
+In addition, you can do a self-guided tour of the many wineries and do a wine tasting indoors.

 What are some fun things to do in Santa Barbara, California, with kids?

 Kids will enjoy the wildlife at the Santa Barbara Zoo and whale watching at Stearns Wharf.
 Head to Santa Barbara Maritime Museum and the Santa Barbara Museum of Natural History for more educational hands-on learning.
 In addition, you can always visit the Santa Barbara Farmers Market in downtown Santa Barbara for fresh fruit and produce.
 If the kids want a beach day, head to Arroyo Burro Beach Park.